Pawventures

 Austin is a city that was built for outdoor living, and dogs are an essential part of that lifestyle.
 The combination of year-round warm weather (summer heat notwithstanding), incredible food culture centered on outdoor dining, abundant parks and swimming holes, and a community that genuinely values their dogs creates an environment that is hard to replicate anywhere else.

 Bowie has lived his best life in Austin.
 From morning swims at Red Bud Isle to afternoon lounging at brewery patios to evening walks along Lady Bird Lake, every day offers something.
 If you are visiting Austin with your dog, you are in for a treat.
-Just remember: water, shade, and early mornings in summer.
+Just remember: check the algae advisories, bring water, seek shade, and plan early mornings in summer.
+A Green Pet Shop Cooling Mat in the car keeps Bowie comfortable between swims when the Texas heat peaks, and a Bonza Collapsible Bowl clips to your daypack for every trail and patio stop.
 The rest takes care of itself.

 Get the best Pawventures tips in your inbox